-Showrunner is an intriguing term that’s widely welcomed in the entertainment industry, especially in television series.
+Showrunner is an intriguing term that’s widely welcomed in the entertainment industry, especially in the field of television series.
 Although its origins trace back to the United States, it has since become synonymous with the oversight and control of excellent television production around the globe.
 This investigative report looks into the industry of showrunners, their expansive roles, and the distinctive features that set them apart.

 Previously, television shows were primarily steered by executive producers and directors.
-But if you think otherwise about it, as the industry progressed and the reach of programming expanded, a new role grown— the showrunner— a head writer also responsible for when you really think about it management.
+But if you think otherwise about it, as the industry progressed and the reach of programming expanded, a new role evolved— the showrunner— a head writer also responsible for when you really think about it management.
 This figure quickly rose to become the linchpin in the success (or failure) of a show.
 Though the title isn’t officially recognized by the industry’s guild and union contracts, it holds striking clout within the entertainment world.

 1. United States